LukasSterckx/Infoworks-ICM/README.md

 2) Determine the CSO catchment, this equals all subcatchments which contribute to the water depth at the CSO during a spill event and the conduits and nodes connecting them to the CSO node.
 3) Check if the CSO catchment contains external splits using "(3) Find upstream extrenal splits".
 Consider if they play a big role--i.e. if a lot a water leaves the catchment via the external split.
 If yes, then this could cause problems in the rest of the analysis.
 4) Run a simulation of the entire network using a long time-series.
-5) Export the results: the volume in the CSO catchment conduits and nodes and the ds_flow in the CSO conduit.
+5) Export the results to a csv file: the _volume_ in the CSO catchment conduits and nodes and the _ds_flow_ in the CSO conduit.
 6) Use the "" and "" scripts to prepare the data and determine the depavement/decoupling -- CSO frequency relationship
-7) Verify the result by virtualy depaving the catchment in Infoworks using the "(6) "
+7) Verify the result by virtualy depaving the catchment in Infoworks using the "(6) Reduce the effective runoff area of selection by a user defined factor.rb" script.